ririhadis/churnanalysis/README.md

 # churnanalysis
 Customer churn prediction system built with Python and scikit-learn.

-# Customer Churn Prediction Project
+# Customer Churn Prediction 📊

-An end-to-end data science project focused on analyzing customer behavior and predicting churn using machine learning techniques.
+**End-to-end machine learning project to analyze customer churn and build a predictive classification model using Python and scikit-learn.**

-This project demonstrates the full machine learning workflow from data preprocessing to model evaluation and business insight generation.
+This repository demonstrates the complete workflow of a churn prediction system, from exploratory data analysis and preprocessing to model training, evaluation, and business insights.

-> Note: Dataset has been anonymized and used for educational & portfolio purposes only.
+> 💡 Dataset is anonymized and used for educational and portfolio purposes only.

 ---

-## 🚀 Features

-- Customer churn prediction using classification models
-- Data cleaning and preprocessing pipeline
-- Feature engineering
-- Model training and evaluation
-- Business insight generation for retention strategies
+## ❓ What is Customer Churn?

+Customer churn refers to the loss of clients or customers.
+Predicting churn enables businesses to identify high-risk customers early and implement retention strategies — which is often more cost-efficient than acquiring new customers.

 ---

+## 🚀 Project Features

+✔ Exploratory Data Analysis (EDA)
+✔ Data preprocessing (scaling & encoding)
+✔ Train/test split & model training
+✔ Logistic Regression classifier
+✔ Evaluation using metrics: classification report, confusion matrix, ROC-AUC, average precision
+✔ Clear notebook documenting each step

+---

 ## 🧠 Tech Stack

-- Python
+This project uses the following technologies:

-- Pandas, NumPy
+- **Python**
-- Scikit-learn
+- **Pandas & NumPy**
-- Matplotlib, Seaborn
+- **Scikit-learn** (preprocessing & modeling)
+- **Matplotlib & Seaborn** (visualization)

 ---

-## 📊 Machine Learning Workflow

-1. Data loading & cleaning
-2. Exploratory Data Analysis (EDA)
-3. Feature engineering
-4. Model training
-5. Model evaluation (accuracy, precision, recall, ROC-AUC)
-6. Churn risk segmentation

----

-## 📁 Project Structure
+## 📁 Repository Structure